Linear algebra and group theory: 15d. Classification results

 and this diagram is an intersection and easy generation diagram. \end{theorem}

 \begin{proof} We know from the above that the groups in the statement are indeed easy and uniform, the corresponding categories of partitions being as follows:

 Since this latter diagram is an intersection and generation diagram, we conclude that we have an intersection and easy generation diagram of groups, as stated.
-As for the uniqueness result, the proof here is similar to the proof from the real case, from Theorem 15.32, by examining the possible sizes of the blocks of the partitions in the category, and doing some direct combinatorics.
-See Tarrago-Weber \cite{twe}. \end{proof}
+As for the uniqueness result, the proof here is similar to the proof from the real case, from Theorem 15.33, by examining the possible sizes of the blocks of the partitions in the category, and doing some direct combinatorics.
+For details here, we refer to Tarrago-Weber \cite{twe}. \end{proof}

 Finally, let us mention that the easy quantum group formalism can be extended into a ``super-easy'' group formalism, covering as well the symplectic group $Sp_N$.
 This is something a bit technical, and we refer here to the paper of Collins-\'Sniady \cite{csn}.